meilisearch/documentation/reference/features/authentication.md

 When launching a MeiliSearch instance, you have the option of [setting the master key](/reference/features/configuration.md#master-key).
 By doing so, all routes will be protected and will require a key to access.

-You can specify the master key by setting the `MEILI_MASTER_KEY` environment variable, or passing the command line argument `--master-key` on launch.
+You can specify the master key by setting the `MEILI_MASTER_KEY` environment variable, or passing the command-line argument `--master-key` on launch.

 #### Example